Vraxo/BitwardenDecrypt/coalesce.md

     {
         VaultItemDecryptor vaultItemDecryptor = new(secrets);

-        return options.FileFormat switch
+        return context.FileFormat switch
         {
             "EncryptedJSON" => new EncryptedJsonDecryptorStrategy(rootNode, secrets, vaultItemDecryptor),
-            "2024" => new Format2024DecryptorStrategy(rootNode, secrets, options, vaultItemDecryptor),
+            "2024" => new Format2024DecryptorStrategy(rootNode, secrets, context, vaultItemDecryptor),
-            "NEW" or "OLD" => new LegacyJsonDecryptorStrategy(rootNode, secrets, options, vaultItemDecryptor), _ => throw new NotSupportedException($"The file format '{options.FileFormat}' is not supported.")
+            "NEW" or "OLD" => new LegacyJsonDecryptorStrategy(rootNode, secrets, context, vaultItemDecryptor), _ => throw new NotSupportedException($"The file format '{context.FileFormat}' is not supported.")
         };
     }
 }